mablack/cordova-diagnostic-plugin/README.md

  Returns the camera authorization status for the application.

+ Notes for Android:
- Note for Android: this is intended for Android 6 / API 23 and above.
+ - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will always return GRANTED status as permissions are already granted at installation time.
+ - This only checks run-time permission for `READ_EXTERNAL_STORAGE` (not `CAMERA`) - see [Android Camera permissions](#android-camera-permissions).

     cordova.plugins.diagnostic.getCameraAuthorizationStatus(successCallback, errorCallback);